ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - References to other secondary historical accounts mentioning Emily.
   - More legal research on deeds for Mills' home and store, estates, etc.
   - General information about Brooktondale during Emily's life.
+  - Aknowledge the many people who have helped me along the way...

-I have collected the information, its just a matter of getting it organized here.
+I have already collected much of this information, its just a matter of getting it organized here.

 ## Genealogy